-The fifth and sixth largest Oregon cities by population, Hillsboro and Beaverton, located in the north part of Oregon's Washington County, offer many activities and attractions for visitors, whether you arrive on business or for pleasure.
+Two of Oregon's most prominent suburbs, Hillsboro and Beaverton, are located in the north part of Oregon's Washington County, and offer many activities and attractions for visitors, whether you arrive on business or for pleasure.
 Situated in a relatively-flat valley west of Portland, Hillsboro and Beaverton are part of the Silicon Forest, home to such major companies as Intel and Nike.
 U.S. Highway 26 is the primary freeway through the valley, with many travelers passing through on their way between Portland and the Oregon Coast communities of Astoria, Seaside, or Cannon Beach.
 With the Tualatin River winding through the valley, the Hillsboro region is lush and fertile, and parks and green spaces are abundant, making the area a haven for nature lovers.
 Regardless of your reason for visiting, here are nine great activities to enjoy in Hillsboro and Beaverton.

 Experience Nature at a Local Park

 Address15655 SW Millikan Way, Beaverton, OR 97006, USA

 Nature and the outdoors are tops among the fun things to do in Hillsboro and Beaverton.
 There are numerous parks where you can spend time outdoors, throw a Frisbee, play a game, or simply relax with friends and family.
 The Tualatin Hills Nature Park is among the most popular; this diverse preserve spans more than 200 acres, with wetlands, forests, and streams.
 Whether you choose to hike, bike, or simply picnic, you'll see loads of wildlife at this stunning park.

 Address17677 NW Springville Rd, Portland, OR 97229-1743, USA